 - A. 1.
 Consideration of a commemorative street name is initiated by a written request from a person, organization, or other entity requesting the commemorative name.
 The written request shall include the requested commemorative name, the reason justifying the commemoration, the existing street number or name, the range or length of the requested commemorative name, and any information regarding requested signage or plaques. - 2.
 A written request must be accompanied by a petition signed by at least seventy-five percent of the recorded property owners who own structures on the street proposed for the commemoration. - 3.
 The request may include a written letter of support or recommendation from the applicable community council. - 4.
 A request for commemorative name must be accompanied by a fee in an amount established by the county council. - B. 1.
 A proposed commemorative name must meet all applicable addressing standards established by Chapter 2.49 of these ordinances.
-If for any reason the request does not meet these standards, a letter requesting a waiver of these standards, showing a good cause justification therefor, shall be provided by the requestors. - 2.
-A proposed commemorative name must meet any requirements or limitations imposed by applicable emergency services and public safety service providers.
+If for any reason the request does not meet these standards, a letter requesting a waiver of these standards, showing a good cause justification therefor, shall be provided by the requestors. - A proposed commemorative name must meet any requirements or limitations imposed by applicable emergency services and public safety service providers.
 These requirements may not be waived. - 3.
-The following preferences shall apply to the review and approval of any proposed commemorative name. - a.
-A proposed commemorative name shall have a long-standing local or community identification with county residents and be understandable to a majority of those residents. - b.
+The following preferences shall apply to the review and approval of any proposed commemorative name.

+- a.
+A proposed commemorative name shall have a long-standing local or community identification with the unincorporated county or contract municipality residents and be understandable to a majority of those residents. - b.
 Preference shall be given to any name which: - (1) gives a sense of place, continuity, and belonging reflecting the geographic location, community, and neighborhood; - (2) recognizes the historical significance of an area; - (3) reflects any unique characteristics of the area; or, - (4) is consistent with any generally accepted or common theme. - c.
-The name of a person, organization, corporation, foundation, or similar entity shall be considered only when such person or entity has a made a significant contribution to the county by enhancing the quality of life and well-being of the county and its citizens or contributing to the historical, cultural, or societal interests of the county, the State of Utah, or the United States.
-A proposed commemorative name recognizing an individual will be considered only if that person is deceased. - C. The review and final approval of any proposed commemorative street name shall be within the sole discretion of the county council, which may reject any proposed commemorative street name.
-The county council shall apply the following general limitations regarding a proposed commemorative name change which:
+The name of a person, organization, corporation, foundation, or similar entity shall be considered only when such person or entity has [a] made a significant contribution to the unincorporated county or contract municipality by enhancing the quality of life and well-being of the unincorporated county or contract municipality and its citizens or contributing to the historical, cultural, or social interests of the unincorporated county or contract municipality, the State of Utah, or the United States.
+A proposed commemorative name recognizing an individual will be considered only if that person is deceased. - C. The review and final approval of any proposed commemorative street name shall be within the sole discretion of the county council or contract municipality's official governing body, which may reject any proposed commemorative street name.
+The county council or contract municipality's official governing body shall apply the following general limitations regarding a proposed commemorative name change which: